Christmas in Kumamoto

 Christmas Dining

 Kumamoto is short of options for restaurants that serve a traditional turkey dinner with all the trimmings.
-However, you can head to one of the popular expat pubs in the central Shimotori district, where you’ll likely find plenty of Christmas spirit (and spirits!).
-Jeff’s World Bar and Corazon serve food and usually fit their venues with plenty of festive decorations.
-Jeff’s is known for putting on Christmas events.
-Another dining option, surprisingly enough, is KFC which has become synonymous with Christmas for many Japanese locals as the fried chicken chain puts on a Christmas menu, including festive specials and discounts on regular meals.
+However, if you head to one of the popular expat pubs in the central Shimotori district, you’ll likely find plenty of Christmas spirit (and spirits!).
+Jeff’s World Bar and Corazon serve food and usually fit out their venues with plenty of festive decorations.
+Jeff’s is also known for putting on Christmas events.

 Christmas Supplies